upperdim/raycaster/README.md

 SDL is only used for interacting with the operating system, obtaining a window etc.

-Below gifs are big and may require some time to load in the browser.
+GIFs below are big and may require some time to load in the browser.

 ![screenshot](img/rotate.GIF)